 What is MOSA

 A Modular Open Systems Approach (MOSA) can be defined as a technical and business strategy for designing an affordable and adaptable system.
 A MOSA is the DoD preferred method for implementation of open systems, and it is required by United States law.
 Title 10 U.S.C.
-2446a.(b), Sec 805 states all major defense acquisition programs (MDAP) are to be designed and developed using a MOSA that -
+4401(b), states all major defense acquisition programs (MDAP) are to be designed and developed using a MOSA that -

-- Employs a modular design that uses major system interfaces between a major system platform and a major system component, between major system components, or between major system platforms;
+- Employs a modular design that uses modular system interfaces between major systems, major system components and modular systems;

-- Is subjected to verification to ensure major system interfaces comply with, if available and suitable, widely supported and consensus-based standards; or are delivered pursuant to the requirements established in FY21 National Defense Authorization Act Section 804 (a)(2)(B), including the delivery of-
+- Is subjected to verification to ensure that relevant modular system interfaces comply with, if available and suitable, widely supported and consensus-based standards; or are delivered pursuant to the requirements established in FY21 National Defense Authorization Act Section 804 (a)(2)(B), including the delivery of-

 - Uses a system architecture that allows severable major system components at the appropriate level to be incrementally added, removed, or replaced throughout the life cycle of a major system platform to afford opportunities for enhanced competition and innovation.